AdaCore/gnatstudio/docs/users_guide/searching.rst

   arrow to the right of the :guilabel:`Search for:` field.
 The grammar used by regular expressions is similar to the Perl and Python regular expressions grammar and is documented in the GNAT run time file :file:`g-regpat.ads`.
-To open it from GPS, use the Open_From_Project menu (:menuselection:`Find --> Find File in Project`) and type :file:`g-regpat.ads`.
+To open it from GNAT Studio, use the Open_From_Project menu (:menuselection:`Find --> Find File in Project`) and type :file:`g-regpat.ads`.